-NOTE S - SUBSEQUENT EVENTS
+NOTE U - SUBSEQUENT EVENTS

-The Company evaluated all events and transactions that occurred after March 31, 2020 through July 30, 2020; the date the financial statements are issued.
-Based on the evaluation, the Company is not aware of any other events or transactions that would require recognition or disclosure in the financial statements.
+The Company evaluated all events and transactions that occurred after March 31, 2021 through July 26, 2021; the date the financial statements were available to be issued.
+Based upon this evaluation the Company is not aware of any events or transactions that would require recognition or disclosure in the financial statements.